fmilicchio/fmilicchio.github.io/courses.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Mobile Computing</h3>
+					<h3>Mobile Computing (Bs)</h3>
 				</header>
-				<p>Mobile Computing is a <em>hands-on</em> class, where we will see together how to develop an app from scratch during the lessons with <strong>live coding</strong> sessions.
-We will cover everything we need in a workplace, from git and UI/UX to Flutter and MAUI, from backends with REST and storage to privacy and user engagement.
-We will have also dedicated sessions on videogames with Unreal and Unity, gaming, and storytelling.</p>
+				<p>Mobile Computing is a class held since 2016, where we will see together how to develop a game or an app from scratch.
+We will have dedicated sessions on videogames with Unreal and Unity, gaming, and storytelling.
+We will cover everything we need in a workplace, from git and UI/UX to Flutter and MAUI, from backends with REST and storage to privacy and user engagement.</p>
 				<ul class="actions">
 					<li><a href="{{site.baseurl}}/pages/mobile.html" class="button">Course Homepage</a></li>
 				</ul>